JiacomoPassero/progetto-cloud-and-edge-computing/base-docker-and-compose/README.md

 ```
 Equivalent to `COPY . /usr/src/app` since a WORKDIR has been defined.
 The whole content of local folder get copied inside the container.

+### `run-dockered.sh`
+A simple script to run the dockered version.
+In particular, 4 main phases:
+- create a common network for the services

+- start a postgres container and wait for it to be ready to receive calls

+- build and start flask image/container

+- create tables, populate dummy data s